sanjay-kv/recode-website/docs/python/intro-python.md

 ---
 id: intro-python
-title: Introduction of SQL
+title: Introduction of Python
-sidebar_label: Introduction of SQL #displays in sidebar
+sidebar_label: Introduction of Python #displays in sidebar
 sidebar_position: 1
 tags:
   [
-    html,
+    python,
     introduction of html,
     what is html,
-    why learn html,
-    how to use html,
-    html syntax,
-    html structure,
-    html elements,
-    html attributes,

   ]
 description: In this tutorial, you will learn about SQL, its importance, what is SQL, why learn SQL, how to use SQL, steps to start using SQL, and more.
 ---